ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/tex-air-gas-co-web-copy-print-collateral.md

 <br>

 **Here's another thing:** Them Prowell boys were good ol' fashioned Texas businessmen.
 Kind and courteous.
 Straight to the point.
-Supper funny and charming hell.
-The copy needed to paint a picture of these guys and their business on a way that would balance their prowess with humility.
+Super funny and charming hell.
+The copy needed to paint a picture of these guys and their business in a way that would balance their prowess with humility, their innovative spirit with an old-fashioned work ethic.

 <br>

-So, what do you think?
+#### So, what do you think?

 Did we nail it?
 Check out the site at [**texaircorp.com**. ](https://www.texaircorp.com/)

 <br>

-##### **Do *you* want to do something?
-Like make a video?
-Let me know and let's do it!**
+##### **Looking for a fresh website?
+Let me know!**